kristoffer-paulsson/vices-of-the-new-testament/DISCUSSION.md

 rebellion against the apostolic leadership.

 Tit 1:10 mentions 3 vices with a chasticing consequence, those are recommended to adopt and extend.

+It is suggested that all words adn phrases describing vices are researched and described in such manner that a pastor could understand what they are by having them described based on what people have seen and heard with their own eyes and ears.

+It is also suggested that whenever possible vice phraces are first researched within the new covenant of the New Testament